 Popular Skills for Market Researcher

-Overall, survey participants reported applying a fair number of skills to their work.
-Most notably, skills in Project Management, Research Analysis, Data Analysis, and Market Research are correlated to pay that is above average.
-Those listing Market Analysis and Market Research as skills, on the other hand, should be prepared for drastically lower pay.
-Most people experienced in Market Research also know Data Analysis.
+Market Researchers who responded to the survey report just a handful of professional skills.
+Most notably, skills in Project Management, Research Analysis, Data Analysis, and Market Research are correlated to pay that is above average, with boosts between 5 percent and 19 percent.
+Market Analysis, on the other hand, is typically associated with much lower pay.
+Those proficient in Market Research are, more often than not, also skilled in Data Analysis.

 Pay by Experience Level for Market Researcher